 - What actions would you implement with the Fellowship?
-Identify clear and specifications.
-If you have received other grants or fellowships please specify which ones and explain the coordination mechanisms you will use to comply with all of them.
+Identify clear specifications.
+If you have received other grants or fellowships, please specify which ones and explain the coordination mechanisms you will use to comply with all of them.

 - Why do you believe you are a good candidate for this Fellowship?